KOSASIH/quantumpi-nexus/README.md

 # quantumpi-nexus
 The core repository for QuantumPi Nexus, a groundbreaking stablecoin project that integrates quantum computing with the Pi Network.
+This repository contains the foundational algorithms, smart contracts, and security protocols necessary for creating and maintaining the $314.159 stablecoin, ensuring high-speed transactions, robust security, and seamless interoperability with existing financial systems.
+Join us in revolutionizing the future of digital currency!